-- Service revenue recalculation: We recalculated service revenue based upon the costs incurred which relate to provision of services under the concession contract using the mark-up determined in the financial forecasts and compared this to the amounts recorded. - Comparing forecasts: We challenged the appropriateness of cost estimates and assessed whether or not estimates showed any evidence of management bias.
-Our challenge was based upon our assessment of historical accuracy of the Company's forecasts through comparison of current year actual costs versus prior year forecast, comparison of forecast cost estimates in current year versus the prior year and expectations based on our knowledge of the Company and experience of the industry in which it operates.
+- Service revenue recalculation: Recalculating service revenue based upon the costs incurred which relate to provision of services under the concession contract using the mark-up determined in the financial forecasts and comparing this to the amounts recorded. - Historical comparisons: Assessing the reasonableness of the cost forecasts by considering the historical accuracy of the previous forecasts as well as changes to forecast cost estimates relating to future years. - Our sector experience: Evaluating the appropriateness of cost estimates and assessing whether or not estimates showed any evidence of management bias based on our knowledge of the Company and experience of the industry in which it operates. - Assessing transparency: Assessing the adequacy of the Company's disclosures in respect of the sensitivity of the amount of service revenue recognised to changes in cost forecasts.